Overview Timeline Risk tiers Self-assessment Checklists Human layer Demos Action plan Training Resources

 2 Aug 2025GPAI model rules and governance applyIn force

-2 Aug 2026Transparency duties apply (Article 50)This August
+2 Aug 2026Transparency duties apply (Article 50)In force

 2 Dec 2026New prohibitions apply (intimate imagery, CSAM)New